rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauEfficiencyCorrectionsTool.rst

 differences to the other scale factors.
 For more information on how to use the tool for trigger scale factors please refer to the `TauEfficiencyCorrectionsTool -- Trigger readme <README-TauEfficiencyCorrectionsTool_Trigger.rst>`_.
-Please note that this documentation lists is only valid for the latest recommendations.
+Please note that this documentation is only valid for the latest recommendations.
 More information for older recommendations can be found following the links listed in `Section Special Notes on older recommendations
 <README-TauEfficiencyCorrectionsTool.rst#special-notes-on-older-recommendations>`_.